 Regina S. Axelrod (2014).
 The Czech Nuclear Renaissance.
 In International Studies Association.
 Toronto, Canada.

-panel, ""Law and Regulation in Federal and Multi-level Systems" (2011). chair and discussant.
+Panel, ""Law and Regulation in Federal and Multi-level Systems" (2011). chair and discussant.
 In European Union Studies Association.
-Boston.
+Boston, MA.

 Other Scholarly/Artistic Work

-Manuscript review for "Working Papers fo the Faculty of Internatioanl Relations, Univeristy of HIgher Economics, Prague
+Manuscript review for "Working Papers of the Faculty of International Relations, University of Higher Economics, Prague.

 Honors and Accomplishments